awslabs/aws-sdk-swift/reference/0.x/AWSLookoutMetrics/LookoutMetricsClientProtocol.md

 func getSampleData(input: GetSampleDataInput, completion: @escaping (ClientRuntime.SdkResult<GetSampleDataOutputResponse, GetSampleDataOutputError>) -> Void)
 ```

-### listAlerts(input:​completion:​)
+### listAlerts(input:completion:)

 Lists the alerts attached to a detector.
 Amazon Lookout for Metrics API actions are eventually consistent.
-If you do a read operation on a resource
-immediately after creating or modifying it, use retries to allow time for the write operation to complete.
+If you do a read operation on a resource immediately after creating or modifying it, use retries to allow time for the write operation to complete.

 ``` swift
 func listAlerts(input: ListAlertsInput, completion: @escaping (ClientRuntime.SdkResult<ListAlertsOutputResponse, ListAlertsOutputError>) -> Void)
 ```

-### listAnomalyDetectors(input:​completion:​)
+### listAnomalyDetectors(input:completion:)

 Lists the detectors in the current AWS Region.
 Amazon Lookout for Metrics API actions are eventually consistent.
-If you do a read operation on a resource
-immediately after creating or modifying it, use retries to allow time for the write operation to complete.
+If you do a read operation on a resource immediately after creating or modifying it, use retries to allow time for the write operation to complete.

 ``` swift
 func listAnomalyDetectors(input: ListAnomalyDetectorsInput, completion: @escaping (ClientRuntime.SdkResult<ListAnomalyDetectorsOutputResponse, ListAnomalyDetectorsOutputError>) -> Void)
 ```

-### listAnomalyGroupSummaries(input:​completion:​)
+### listAnomalyGroupSummaries(input:completion:)

 Returns a list of anomaly groups.